peerigon/eslint-config-peerigon/README.md

 ### Different styles

 We acknowledge that there are certain rules where there are no actual pros and cons or where there is no clear winner.
 You just have to decide for one style and stick with it.
-That's why we also provide a list of [accepted custom styles](#styles) (see also [this discussion](https://github.com/peerigon/eslint-config-peerigon/issues/11)).
+We also know that some rules make sense in one project, but don't make sense in another project.
+That's why we also provide a list of [accepted custom styles](#styles) (see also [this discussion](https://github.com/peerigon/eslint-config-peerigon/issues/11)) which you can pick.

 ## Provided configs